fission-codes/spec/dialog/dialog/query-engine.md

 Implementations are RECOMMENDED to support `count`, `sum`, `min`, and `max` as aggregates, but MAY provide additional built-in aggregates or allow user defined aggregate functions.

-If implementated, these aggregates MUST be defined as follows:
+If implemented, these aggregates MUST be defined as follows:
 - `count` MUST return the number of matched tuples
 - `sum` MUST return the sum of the selected argument in the matched tuples
 - `min` MUST return the minimum of the selected argument in the matched tuples